winderine/MixItUp-Resources/README.md

-# MixItUp-Resources
-Resources and scripts I'm using for MixItUp bot

-## Publicly Released MixItUp Commands
+# Publicly Released MixItUp Commands
-- Dice
-- Dynamic Dictionary
-- Pronouns And Auxiliary Verbs

 ## [Dice](https://mixitupapp.com/community/command/45c6cd17-384b-4039-b874-6b581824f3de)
 ![Photo of several dice used in tabletop role playing games, with a 20 sided die in the center of the shot.
 The dice are a pearlescent blue with yellow numbers and the background is light pink.](/assets/images/Dice Thumbnail.png)